Mathematical Studies degree

 First-year courses

-You'll mostly take a mix of Mathematics and Statistics courses to give you the foundations for your upper-year classes.
-After first year, the majority of your required courses will be Mathematics, with foundational courses in Computer Science
+You'll mostly take a mix of math and non-math courses to give you the foundations for your upper-year classes.
+After first year, you'll choose the majority of your courses (since this is our most flexible math major).

 - A communications course